khawkwf/ASEANZK-CP4I-Practicum-apic/README.md

   - Need to authenticate and authorize the end customer using OAuth Token before accessing the core banking API.

-  - Any version changes to the backend API should not affect the current API subscription.
+  - Any version changes to the backend API should not affect the existing API subscribers.

 ### Lab Summary: